 Daniel R. Miller

-Mr. Miller is a partner in the firm’s Pittsburgh office and regularly counsels clients in matters involving complex records preservation and collection issues, litigation “holds,” e-discovery, and records management and retention policies.
-Mr. Miller’s practice also focuses on counseling and litigation in the fields of antitrust and intellectual property rights, including domestic and international trademark, trade dress, and copyright matters.
+Daniel Miller is a partner in the firm’s Pittsburgh office and regularly counsels clients in matters involving complex records preservation and collection issues, litigation “holds,” e-discovery, and records management and retention policies.
+Daniel’s practice also focuses on counseling and litigation in the fields of antitrust and intellectual property rights, including domestic and international trademark, trade dress, and copyright matters.
 Click here to view Daniel’s complete biography.